Moving to Tanzania Guide

 During the peak of the dry season, temperatures can soar to extremely high temperatures – typically above 35°C. For some respite, you can head to the coast where the cool ocean breeze can make conditions easy to tolerate, yet the humidity is much the same.

-There are two rainy seasons through the year, yet in central areas it tends to remain arid and dry.
+There are two rainy seasons throughout the year, yet in central areas it tends to remain arid and dry.
 The short rains occur between October and December and the longer rains last from March until June.

 During the wet season, as you can imagine, landscapes bursts into life.
 This can be a wonderful time to explore national parks and catch a glimpse of the awe-inspiring native wildlife.